John Adams (mathematician): Personal life and legacy

 Adams was a respected figure within Edmonton's intellectual and civic circles.
 He was a close friend of John Thomas Smith, Keeper of Prints and Drawings at the British Museum, and the scholarly Rev. Henry Owen, the vicar of Edmonton and a fellow mathematician.
 He was also an associate of Sir James Winter Lake, a local dignitary and governor of the Hudson's Bay Company.

 John Adams died in December 1800 and was buried at All Saints Church on the 29th of the same month.
 An auction of John Adams's estate was held in January 1801, featuring a library of ancient and modern books and a collection of scientific instruments, including telescopes, sextants, barometers, and mathematical apparatus.

 His most enduring legacy was twofold: he established The Latymer School as an institution with a distinct intellectual and scientific character, and he founded a dynasty.
 He was succeeded as Master by his son, John Adams II, and in turn by his grandson, Charles Henry Adams, ensuring the family's leadership of the school would continue for another 65 years.
+His memory also endures locally in the naming of John Adams Court on Church Street, Edmonton, the site where the original Latymer School he taught at once stood.